Mr-cream/RRFNet/README.md

 # RRFNet
 The official implementation of RRFNet.

-Codes and data coming soon...

-2024-11-24:

-This repository is implemented using Ultralytics.
+RRFNet is implemented based on Ultralytics.

-The dataset used in this paper is stored in the "datasets" directory.
+The brain tumor datasets used in this paper is stored in the "**datasets**" directory.